jdeluyck/kcoreorg-website/_posts/2021/2021-02-21-midi-jackd-linux.md

 ---
-title: 'Playing with MIDI, jackd & PulseAudio on Linux'
+title: 'Using JACK for lower-latency audio on Linux for piano practice'
 date: 2021-02-21
 author: Jan
 layout: single